 FRENCH FILM FESTIVAL 2018

-WHERE: Various locations, including Shaw Theatres Lido, Shaw House, 350 Orchard Road, and Alliance Francaise, 1 Sarkies Road MRT: Various WHEN: Till Nov 18, various times ADMISSION: $11 to $19 INFO: www.institutfrancais.sg/french-film-festival-2018
+WHERE: Various locations, including Shaw Theatres Lido, Shaw House, 350 Orchard Road and Alliance Francaise, 1 Sarkies Road WHEN: Nov 8 to 18, various times ADMISSION: $11 to $19 INFO: www.institutfrancais.sg/french-film-festival-2018

-WHERE: The Projector, Level 5 Golden Mile Tower, 6001 Beach Road ADMISSION: $13.50 INFO: For tickets and schedules, go to theprojector.sg
+WHERE: The Projector, Level 5, Golden Mile Tower, Beach Road ADMISSION: $13.50 INFO: Tickets and schedules at theprojector.sg